meeeyuh/meeeyuh.github.io/blog.md

 ## My Thoughts

-Choose how you’d like to browse my blog:
+Choose how you'd like to browse my blog:

 <div id="blog-controls">
     <button onclick="showByDate()">Sort by Date</button>